Walton County, GA

 Located just 30 miles east of Atlanta, Walton County (population ~96,700 in 2020) is a growing suburban and exurban hub within the Atlanta metro area, offering ample opportunity for commercial development.
 Let’s dive into the key drivers making Walton County an attractive target for CRE projects:

-1. Historic Core & Downtown Monroe Appeal
+Historic Core & Downtown Monroe Appeal

-2. Abundant Commercial Land & Development Options
+Abundant Commercial Land & Development Options

-• A M‑1 zoned, 1.5–2-acre parcel on Mayfield Drive in Monroe (in an opportunity zone), ready for 8k–25k sf build-to-suit.
+• An M‑1 zoned, 1.5–2-acre parcel on Mayfield Drive in Monroe (in an opportunity zone), ready for 8k–25k sf build-to-suit.

-• A 10.5-acre A‑1 zoned property at 2080 US‑78, Loganville, featuring two buildings (2,700 + 6,000 sf), direct highway frontage.
+• A 10.5-acre A‑1 zoned property at 2080 US‑78, Loganville, featuring two buildings (2,700 + 6,000 sf) and direct highway frontage.

 These diverse parcels are ideal for industrial parks, flex space, retail centers, healthcare, or office campuses.

-3. Diverse CRE Inventory Across Sectors
+Diverse CRE Inventory Across Sectors

-• Active listings include:
+Active listings often include:

 • Industrial and flex spaces in Monroe, Loganville & Social Circle (e.g., 4k–75k sf, rates $12–30 / sf / yr) .